Fullaxx/microraids/PREPARE_EXAMPLE.md

 First we need to make sure we have all the appropriate tools. \
 For Ubuntu users, the following command will ensure you have all the right repositories and tools. \
-For users of other distributions, consult your specific distro documentation. \
+For users of other distributions, consult your specific distro documentation.
-to install the `apcalc sgdisk hdparm dd losetup mdadm` packages.

 ```
 sudo apt-add-repository universe